Juniperus communis 'Corielagan'

 A dense and proliforous groundcover that is sure to add interest, low spreading habit and beautiful brownish, blue-green foliage; very hardy and disease resistant, it is also slow growing and is very low maintenance

-Corielagan Juniper has attractive bluish-green foliage.
+Corielagan Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive bluish-green evergreen foliage.
 The needles are highly ornamental and remain bluish-green throughout the winter.
 It produces blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Corielagan Juniper is a dense multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.